-How do scientific explanations generalize?
-When explanation is viewed as the application of scientific laws to specific cases, generalization is relatively straightforward: even if discovered in a particular instance, a regularity is rendered into a law by quantifying it universally.
-It then applies to any condition in which the antecedent is satisfied.
-But biologists, especially in domains such as cell and molecular biology, seldom invoke laws in their explanations.
-Instead, they seek to explain a phenomenon by uncovering and describing the biological mechanism that appears to be responsible for it.
-Several philosophical accounts of mechanistic explanation in biology have been advanced recently.
-Although the terminology varies somewhat across authors, the key elements of a mechanistic explanation are the identification of the relevant parts of the mechanism, the determination of the operations they perform, and an account of how the parts and operations are organized such that, under specific contextual conditions, the mechanism realizes the phenomenon of interest (Bechtel & Richardson, 1993; Bechtel & Abrahamsen, 2005; Bechtel, 2006; Craver, 2007; Darden, 2006; Machamer, Darden, & Craver, 2000).
-The challenge for understanding generalization is that a mechanistic account is highly particularized: researchers develop it for a model organism, study mechanisms in model organisms and it is anticipated that there will be important differences-involving parts, operations, and organization-between already-studied organisms and those to which a scientist wishes to generalize a mechanistic explanation.
+though the terminology varies somewhat across authors, the key elements of a mechanistic explanation are the identification of the relevant parts of the mechanism, the determination of the operations they perform, and an account of how the parts and operations are organized such that, under specific contextual conditions, the mechanism realizes the phenomenon of interest (Bechtel and Richardson 1993; Machamer, Darden, and Craver 2000; Bechtel and Abrahamsen 2005; Bechtel 2006; Darden 2006; Craver 2007).
+The challenge for understanding generalization is that a mechanistic account is highly particularized: researchers develop it for a model organism and study mechanisms in model organisms, and it is anticipated that there will be important differences-involving parts, operations, and organization-between already-studied organisms and those to which a scientist wishes to generalize a mechanistic explanation.

-A first part of the answer to the question of how biologists generalize mechanistic explanations generalize is that, as a result from descent from a common ancestor, biologists expect similarities among the mechanisms responsible for the same or similar phenomena in related organisms.
+A first part of the answer to the question of how biologists generalize mechanistic explanations is that, as a result of descent from a common ancestor, biologists expect similarities among the mechanisms responsible for the same or similar phenomena in related organisms.
 Thus, biologists provisionally assume that the parts, operations, and organization of a mechanism in an ancestral species are largely conserved in descendant species.
-However, evolutionary processes also introduce variation; hence researchers must probe for differences in parts, operations, and organization.
+However, evolutionary processes also introduce variation; hence, researchers must probe for differences in parts, operations, and organization.
 This appeal to conservation is particularly productive when the mechanism is found to be largely conserved, as posited, but exhibits interesting variations.
-An altered operation may have resulted in other changes, for example, and the original account can guide researchers towards the most likely loci of such changes.
+An altered operation may have resulted in other changes, for example, and the original account can guide researchers toward the most likely loci of such changes.

-In this paper I will illustrate how the assumption of conservation served both generalization and discovery in a particular case: research on circadian oscillators within animals.
-Circadian rhythms, the approximately 24 hour rhythms that are endogenously maintained, are widespread in living organisms and affect such aspects as body temperature, metabolism, endocrine function, locomotion, sexual activity, and mental function.
-Since circadian rhythms are found not only in organisms with a central nervous system but also in single-cell organisms, researchers generally assumed that the internal clock (oscillator) employed intracellular processes even in higher organisms.
-In Drosophila, researchers focused on lateral neurons whereas in mammals they concentrated on a structure in the hypothalamus above the optic chiasm known as the suprachiasmatic nucleus (SCN).
+In this article I will illustrate how the assumption of conservation served both generalization and discovery in a particular case: research on circadian oscillators within animals.
+Circadian rhythms, the approximately 24-hour rhythms that are endogenously maintained, are widespread in living organisms and affect such aspects as body temperature, metabolism, endocrine function, locomotion, sexual activity, and mental function.
+Since circadian rhythms are found not only in organisms with a central nervous system but also in single-cell organisms, researchers generally assumed that the internal clock (oscillator) employed intracellular processes, even in higher organisms.
+In Drosophila, researchers focused on lateral neurons, whereas in mammals they concentrated on a structure in the hypothalamus above the optic chiasm known as the suprachiasmatic nucleus (SCN).
 The challenge was to explain how concentrations of certain proteins in these structures could oscillate with a period of approximately 24 hours.
-In the next sections I consider how researchers first addressed this challenge using Drosophila as the model organism and how the assumption that the mechanism was conserved then led to a productive interaction with researchers studying mammals.
+In the next sections, I consider how researchers first addressed this challenge using Drosophila as the model organism and how the assumption that the mechanism was conserved then led to a productive interaction with researchers studying mammals.

-2. The Drosophila Model System for Studying Circadian Oscillators
+2. The Drosophila Model System for Studying Circadian Oscillators.
 Before the quest to identify the responsible mechanism, Drosophila had provided a model for studying circadian rhythms at the behavioral level due to the fact that fruit flies emerge from the pupa (eclose) only around dawn.
 Whatever time of day a fruit fly completes its development, it delays eclosing until the subsequent dawn.
-Even if the pupa are kept in total darkness, they eclode at what would have been dawn (Pittendrigh, 1954).
+Even if the pupa are kept in total darkness, they eclose at what would have been dawn (Pittendrigh 1954).
 Fruit flies had also served as a model species for genetic research, so it is not surprising that Konopka and Benzer (1971) employed them to begin identifying genes affecting circadian behavior.
-Applying mutagens targeted to the X-chromosome of Drosophila, they generated mutant flies that exhibited shortened, lengthened, and null oscillations in timing of eclosion.
+Applying mutagens targeted to the X chromosome of Drosophila, they generated mutant flies that exhibited shortened, lengthened, and null oscillations in timing of eclosion.
 They traced all three mutations to a common locus and named the affected gene period (per).